JaiminBrahmbhatt/Global-Entry-Appointment-Scanner/README.md

 ```

 ## Setup
-- Twilio Account: The script uses Twilio to send SMS notifications.
+- (Optional) Twilio Account: The script uses Twilio to send SMS notifications.
 You need to create a Twilio account and get your account_sid and auth_token.
 You also need a Twilio phone number to send SMS messages.
 - API Endpoint: The script is configured to fetch data from a specific API endpoint.
 Make sure the endpoint is correct and operational.
-- Configuration: Update the LOCATION_DETAILS dictionary in the script to include the location IDs and names for which you want to check appointments.

 ## Configuration Variables
-- `API_URL_TEMPLATE`: URL template for the API endpoint.
+- `APPOINTMENTS_API_URL`: URL for the API endpoint.
-- `LOCATION_DETAILS`: Dictionary mapping location IDs to their names.
 - `CHECK_INTERVAL`: Time interval (in seconds) between checks when no errors occur.
 - `ERROR_INTERVAL`: Time interval (in seconds) between checks when an error occurs.